Early Help Practitioner Programme

-This is a comprehensive 4 day skills based training programme specifically developed for the Early Help workforce.
+This is a comprehensive 4 day skills based training programme specifically developed for those working in Family Hubs and the Early Help workforce.

 The course fits latest policy agendas and practice and meets multi agency and early intervention workforce needs.
 It supports learners to work effectively with children and families and provides them with an understanding of strong multi-agency and integrated working across partnerships.
 The training is practical with a focus on skills and strategy development, backed up by an understanding of what works and why.
 It will produce more confident and competent practitioners who are able to deliver positive and effective support.

 The content and focus has been developed following feedback from partners and staff including police, health, school staff and those working in child and adult social care and the programme is constructed in a way that can be adapted to respond to local specific criteria and needs.

 Learners consider engagement skills and practice.
 They will develop working in partnerships, the importance of trust, communication styles, boundaries, engaging family members who may be difficult to engage, challenge and safe relationship building.
 They will explore strategies to adapt and change communication styles to meet the needs of clients and situations.
 They will consider family function and support the workforce to move families towards change.

 - Understand the values and principles that underpin work with children and families

 - Consider personal relationships within families and why they impact on family function